MtnBiker/Garmin-Log-Renaming/README.md

 ## Dependencies

-This library depends on addressable and tzinfo, you can install it with `gem install addressable` and  `gem install tzinfo`.
-See https://github.com/manveru/geonames and check the page for licensing for geonames.
+This library depends on geonames-wrapper which depends on addressable and tzinfo.
+See https://github.com/manveru/geonames for information on the primary driver for this script.
+Thank you Michael Fellinger.

 Works with Ruby 1.9 and 2.0.
 Probably not with 1.8.7.